EmmaLawlor/atlantic_yoga/README.md

 #### Outstanding Defects
 - Overflow of content on *Classes* page on the smalles of screens (320px), this error was not fixed as this mobile size is becoming obsolete.

+- On further development of the site, all images should be resized to deliver faster loading times of pages and improve performance of the site overall.

 ## Accessibility

 ### Keyboard Navigation